Mitsubishi Pajero: Fourth generation (V80, V90; 2006)

 The fourth generation debuted at the Paris Motor Show on 30 September 2006 with the series code "NS".
 It revised interior and exterior styling, dual-stage front airbags, as well as new side-impact and curtain airbags.
 The chassis was a slightly revised monocoque with Mitsubishi's RISE technology as featured in the previous generation.

 The Super-Select 4WD II system was retained, with an improved Active Stability & Traction Control (ASTC) system and electronic brakeforce distribution with 8.7 in of ground clearance and a 700mm wading depth — as well as more extensive skid plating, a carbon-fibre-wrapped rear driveshaft and aluminium bonnet to reduce weight.
 All models feature a dedicated space and mounting points behind the main battery for the addition of a second battery for harsh winter environments and electric winch usage.
-The fourth generation retained the fully-independent suspension as the previous generation, with revisions to the rear axle assembly for strength and reliability off-road as well as 17" alloy wheels on GLS trim.
+The fourth generation retained the fully-independent suspension as the previous generation, with revisions to the rear axle assembly for strength and reliability off-road as well as 17-inch alloy wheels on GLS trim.
 Brakes were upgraded to larger 332mm front rotors on LWB versions.
 SWB versions retained the 289mm rotors from the previous generation until later in production.
 Exceed models featured additional rear air-conditioning with its own rear-mounted compressor for independent control.
 All models up to and including NX were available with a choice of automatic or manual transmissions depending on the market, except in Exceed and Super Exceed where automatic was the only option.

 Engines were upgraded with the 3.2 L diesel gaining Common Rail technology, a DPF for cleaner emissions and producing 125 kW.
 The 3.8 L V6 gained MIVEC variable valve timing to boost power to 184 kW using the factory recommended 95 RON.
 Both engines met Euro IV emissions standards.
 The 3.0 L V6 was retained for the Japanese and GCC markets.
 In Indonesia, this model was only marketed in Super Exceed trim.

 SWB models came standard with 5 seats with 7 seats in the LWB version.
 5 seats were permanent with an additional folding 3rd row bench seat in the cargo bay that could swing out from a dedicated underfloor compartment and lock into place.
 All seats came with full 3-point retracting seatbelts including the cargo bay seats.
 The second row of seats featured a 60:40 split.
 This second row could have the seatbacks folded down, from there the seats could be tumbled forward independently from one another and lock in the folded and forward positions.
 In the forwardmost, stowed position, this offered a fully-flat cargo area.
 Storage capacity with the seats in their normal position is 849 L (VDA).
 With the seats folded and tumbled forward, the total storage volume increases to 1,790 L.